cea-hpc/phobos/doc/design/tlc.md

 parameter to specify which library is concerned.

 `phobos lib scan` will query the TLC's internal state.
-An option can be added to ask the TLC to reload its internal state:
+An option can be added to ask the TLC to refresh its internal state:

 ```
-# Reload the state before sending it to the client
+# Refresh the state before sending it to the client
-$ phobos lib scan --reload
+$ phobos lib scan --refresh

-# Simply reload the state of the library
+# Simply refresh the state of the library
-$ phobos lib reload
+$ phobos lib refresh
 ```

-Note: `phobos lib reload` may not be necessary.
-A request to reload the cache can be sent to the TLC after a `phobos tape add` for example but this can lead to more queries than necessary if several `phobos tape add` are executed.
+Note: `phobos lib refresh` may not be necessary.
+A request to refresh the cache can be sent to the TLC after a `phobos tape add` for example but this can lead to more queries than necessary if several `phobos tape add` are executed.
 This may not be an issue if the TLC is able to deduplicate these requests.